Ratepayer explainer

 This is why the bill question is local.
 In regions with stronger large-load tariffs, special contracts, or clearer cost assignment, data center growth does not have to hit households the same way.
 In regions where costs are socialized more broadly, the pass-through risk is higher.
 That is also why two places can experience similar AI growth and get different household outcomes.
 The issue is not only demand.
 It is governance.

-But there is an important counterpoint.
+There is also an important counterpoint.
 Higher bills are not inevitable.
 AI data centers can be integrated in ways that reduce the risk of broad household pass-through.
 Flexible load, time-shifting, behind-the-meter generation, storage, and tariffs that expose large customers to real grid conditions can all change the outcome.
 ITIF argues that better grid-aware flexibility and better machine-readable pricing signals could let large loads defer some demand during periods of peak stress, which would reduce the need to rely on the most expensive marginal power and suppress avoidable price spikes.

 So will your electricity bill go up because of AI?
 In some places, yes, especially if regulators let utilities socialize infrastructure costs or if market rules price in future AI demand in a way that households absorb.
 But the more precise answer is that AI does not automatically raise residential bills on its own.
 Policy and tariff design decide whether the cost is pushed broadly onto ratepayers or assigned more directly to the large loads driving the change.